From Spotlight: More Safe, Less Sorry

 A bright kitchen with open shelving and wall of windows

 Daylight is about to dwindle so why not get as much of it as you can?
-Clean off all the bugs, dust, and grime from your windows while the weather is still warm enough to do so.
-For streak-free windows, combine ¼-cup of white vinegar with ¼ to ½ teaspoon of eco-friendly dish detergent and 2 cups of water.
+Clean off all the bugs, dust, and grime from your windows while the weather is still warm enough to comfortably do the job.
+For streak-free windows, combine one-quarter cup of white vinegar with one-quarter to one-half teaspoon of eco-friendly dish detergent and two cups of water.

 If window cleaning isn't a DIY job at your home, schedule a professional window cleaner (who, unlike most of us, is able to do it even when temperatures plummet) before the end of the month.
 The closer it gets to the holidays, the busier they get.
-Bright sunshine on winter's darkest days makes it totally worthwhile.
+Bright sunshine on winter's arkest days makes the effort totally worthwhile.

 #4 Schedule a Heating Unit Checkup